N3zzar/Youtube_data_project/README.md

 # 📊 YouTube Analytics Engineering Content Scraper

 This project scrapes YouTube for educational videos related to **Analytics Engineering** and its key tools (like dbt, Airbyte, Prefect, etc.) using the YouTube Data API.
-It collects video metadata, channel details, and engagement metrics to help identify high-quality content and top creators in the data space—especially those relevant to the Nigerian tech scene.
+It collects video metadata, channel details, and engagement metrics to help identify high-quality content and top creators in the data space — especially those relevant to the Nigerian tech scene.

 ---